SAP’s software is complex. How well do you generally know when, where, and how to provide maintenance for it?

 Mark Smith: We have been implementing and supporting SAP software since our inception in 1998.
-Support Revolution has some of the most experienced staff in the industry, and has a long track record of providing traditional SAP support and managed services.
+Support Revolution has some of the most experienced staff in the industry, and has a long track record of providing traditional SAP support, maintenance and managed services.
 We started to offer third-party support in 2012 using our hugely experienced team.
 We therefore have a deep understanding of when, where and how to maintain SAP software built up over many years.

 Using tools such as our own knowledge base, we know if there is a pre-existing fix to any SAP issue and if a software patch is available.
 We will also know if that customer has that patch available to them in an archive created before they left SAP for support.
 If a standard patch is available, we will help the customer to retrieve and apply it.
 If they do not have the original patch or find a new issue, then our team will develop our own version of the fix and then supply that to the customer.
 Simple, really!